 How to identify a cat bowel obstruction

 - The cat usually completely stops eating and drinking.

 - Vomiting.
 The cat vomits intermittently if the blockage is partial, but more frequently and without relief if the blockage is complete.
 In Yumak’s case, the blockage was complete.

 - If the blockage is partial, diarrhea.
 The cat cannot defecate if the blockage is complete.

 - Abdominal pain.
 The cat gets really nervous if you touch its belly, because of the intense pain.

-The veterinarian most likely will conduct a surgery to remove the obstructing body.
-After the surgery, a necessary treatment begins to address secondary effects, such as administration of IV fluids to avoid dehydration.
+The veterinarian most likely will conduct surgery to remove the obstructing body.
+After the surgery, a necessary treatment begins to address secondary effects, such as the administration of IV fluids to avoid dehydration.

 If your cat has a tendency to swallow small objects, be really careful.
 Always watch your cat carefully.
 Being aware of this habit and taking precautions will be an important part of avoiding repeat incidents of gastrointestinal obstruction.
 This may include covering trash cans and keeping dangerous objects such as string and yarn out of reach.